Woaf/EffectiveModernCXX/Item18 - smart pointers/README.md

 ### std::auto_ptr

 This type of pointer was an attempt to improve on the usage of raw pointers.
 However, the problem it tried to solve required _move semantics_, which was only introduced in C++11.
-Therefore, its usage is was highly inapplicable, and was later replaced by **std::unique_ptr**.
+Therefore, its usage was highly inapplicable, and was later replaced by **std::unique_ptr**.